jackson951/React-Developer-Utils/notes/ecosystem/tanstack-query.md

-# ⚡ TanStack Query (React Query) — Ultimate Guide
+# ⚡ TanStack Query (React Query) — The Ultimate Guide

-> TanStack Query (formerly React Query) is a powerful data-fetching and state management library for React that makes server-state management effortless.
+> TanStack Query (formerly React Query) is the go‑to data‑fetching and server‑state management library for React.
+It makes working with asynchronous server data effortless, replacing manual `useEffect`/`fetch` patterns with a declarative, cache‑first API.

 ---